Alprazolam: 7 things you should know

 - Experts aren't exactly sure how alprazolam works, but believe its effects are due to its ability to strongly bind to the GABA-benzodiazepine receptor complex, which enhances the affinity for GABA (a neurotransmitter that blocks impulses between nerve cells in the brain).
 Low levels of GABA have been linked to anxiety disorders.

 - Alprazolam belongs to the class of medicines known as benzodiazepines.

 - May be used for the short-term relief of anxiety or to help induce sleep at night.

 - When used to help sleep at night, the short-acting version is less likely to cause daytime sedation.

-- Available in a variety of dosage forms (short-acting tablets, long-acting tablets, oral solution, orally-dissolving tablets) and in less expensive generic forms.
+- Available in a variety of dosage forms (short-acting tablets, long-acting tablets, oral solution, and orally-dissolving tablets).

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include: